 - 2. Family Contribution: This figure is determined through a standard needs analysis of the information provided on the FAFSA.
 The needs analysis takes a number of factors into consideration: income, asset equity, size of family, number of siblings attending college on at least a half-time basis, age of older parent, and whether both parents are working. - 3.
-Meeting Need: In "packaging" a student with a variety of funding, the college will estimate grants from the following entitlement programs not directly administered by the college: Federal Pell Grants, SMART Grant, ACG Grant and the NYS Tuition Assistance Program (TAP), and other state programs.
+Meeting Need: In "packaging" a student with a variety of funding, the college will estimate grants from the following entitlement programs not directly administered by the college: Federal Pell Grants, and the NYS Tuition Assistance Program (TAP), and other state programs.
 The ability of the college to meet remaining need is based on the number of students demonstrating a need and the funding levels for these programs.
 To assist as many students as possible, the college may set a maximum award for a particular program at a level below that which is legislated.
 Due to the limited financial-aid dollars available, Marist College awards financial aid to students who are enrolled on at least a half-time basis (6 credit hours).
 Priority is given to full-time students. - 4.
 Deadlines: It is important to meet the college's deadline for application for financial aid.
 While financial aid is awarded on the basis of need, it is also awarded on a first-come, first-served basis.
 This has implications for following years since priority is given to previously awarded students.
-The deadline for financial aid for incoming students is February 1 while the deadline for returning students is March 1.
-Returning students please note: If this deadline is not met you may jeopardize your prospective financial aid award. - Reconsiderations: In the event that a student's financial situation changes despite any financial aid already awarded and the student is unable to meet the cost of attending Marist College, he or she may submit a written request to the Office of Student Financial Services to be considered for additional funding.
-The request, accompanied by supporting documentation, should detail the cause and extent of the student's additional financial need.
+The preferred deadline for completion of the FAFSA for incoming students is February 15 while the preferred deadline for returning students is April 16.
+Returning students please note: If this deadline is not met you may jeopardize your prospective financial-aid award. - Reconsiderations: In the event that a student's financial situation changes despite any financial aid already awarded and the student is unable to meet the cost of attending Marist College, he or she must submit a written request to the Office of Student Financial Services to be considered for additional funding.
+The request, accompanied by supporting documentation, along with the Change of Circumstance Form, which can be found on the Student Financial Services website, should detail the cause and extent of the student's additional financial need.
+The verification process must be complete in order for the reconsideration to be reviewed.
 Reconsiderations will be met depending upon availability of funds.